ZackEberhart/ZackEberhart.github.io/_projects/03_plants_tribe.md

 description: "A \"Plant\" tribe concept for Hearthstone Battlegrounds"
 ---

-{% include image-gallery.html folder="images/battlegrounds" %}

 Introducing the Plant tribe in Hearthstone Battlegrounds, consisting of 17 brand-new pesticide-free minions!
 Will you nurture your plants into a symbiotic garden, or feed into their carnivorous overgrowth?

-Feel free to check out the image gallery above, or read through my bizarrely comprehensive write-up below.
+Take a look at the image gallery to see the cards, and if you're curious to hear how they came together, read through my bizarrely comprehensive write-up below.

+{% include image-gallery.html folder="images/battlegrounds" %}

 ## Page Contents:
 1. [Introduction](#Introduction)